nostack-dev/minitemplate/README.md

 ## Additional Step: Converting Source Components (Optional)

-MiniTemplate allows you to transform raw components from `components/source` (which are basic DaisyUI HTML components) into usable MiniTemplate components in `components/converted`.
+MiniTemplate allows you to transform raw components from `components/source`, which are basic DaisyUI HTML-files, into usable MiniTemplate components in `components/converted`.
+See all daisyUI-Components  [here]([url](https://daisyui.com/components/button/)).

 ### Convert Components